darrenaustin/euler-clojure/README.md

 free to use these solutions if you wish... only cheating yourself, blah, blah.

+## Usage

+Currently this project requires Clojure 1.2.
+I will update it to 1.3 sometime soon.
+I use `lein swank` to get a REPL up and running with the right environment setup.
+To run the solutions:

+    user> (use 'dma.euler)
+    user> (euler)

+This will run all of the solutions giving the result, whether it was correct and how long it took (with a warning if it was over a minute... gotta keep myself honest :).

+You can also run just a specific problem by giving the problem number to the `euler` function:

+    user> (euler 42)

 ## Problems to migrate from Ruby project

 I originally started with Project Euler as a way to learn Ruby.
 I